-where the conormal derivative $\partial_{\nu}^Au$ is defined by $\partial_{\nu}^Au:=\nu\cdot A\nabla u$, $\nu$ being the outer normal to $\partial\Omega$.
-The literature on this subject is abundant, see, e.g. \cite{BuGN22}, \cite{CafK16}, \cite{BasBC08}, \cite{LaS04}, \cite{BucNNT} to mention just a few.
-Recently, in \cite{DavDEMM}, the authors developed appropriate elliptic theory on $1$-sided NTA domain $\Omega$ with Ahlfors regular boundary of dimension $d>n-2$; i.e., in a set that is quantitatively open and connected, with a boundary of quantitative dimension $d$.
-In this setting, it is shown that, for any positive constant parameter $a>0$, it is possible to define harmonic measure $\{\omega_{R,L}^x\}_{x\in\Omega}$, used to represent solutions of \eqref{eqn:Robin}.
-Such framework is analogous to the well-known construction of the Dirichlet harmonic measure $\omega_{D,L}$, that was introduced for the first time in \cite{RiR16}.
-The authors of \cite{DavDEMM} proved that $\omega_{R,A}$ is quantitatively mutually absolutely continuous with respect to the restriction to $\partial\Omega$ of the $d$-dimensional Hausdorff measure $\mathcal{H}^d$, for any $\Omega$ as above, and any $A$ uniformly elliptic.
-This is very surprising if compared to what happens for $\omega_{D,A}$.
-Indeed, in the Dirichlet scenario, the dimension and structure of the harmonic measure is strictly related to the regularity of the domain as well as to the regularity of the elliptic operator $L=-\Div(A\nabla)$.
-Even for the Laplacian in codimension $1$ the situation is not that pleasant.
-For instance, in \cite{AzzHMMT20}, it was shown that, in a 1-sided NTA domain $\Omega\subset\R^n$ with $(n-1)$-Ahlfors regular boundary, the Dirichlet harmonic measure $\omega_{D,-\Delta}$ is quantitative mutually absolutely continuous with respect to $\mathcal{H}^{n-1}$ if and only if the boundary of $\Omega$ is uniformly rectifiable, i.e. if it contains big pieces of Lipschitz images of $\R^{n-1}$.
-Whereas, there are examples of elliptic operators $L$ such that $\mathcal{H}^{n-1}$ and $\omega_{D,L}$ are mutually singular on a ball (see \cite{ModM80} and \cite{CafFK81}).
+where the conormal derivative $\partial_{\nu}^Au$ is defined by $\partial_{\nu}^Au:=\nu\cdot A\nabla u$, with $\nu$ denoting the outer unit normal to $\partial\Omega$ and $\Tr$ stands for the trace on the boundary.
+The literature on this subject is abundant; see, e.g., \cite{BuGN22}, \cite{CafK16}, \cite{BasBC08}, \cite{LaS04}, \cite{BucNNT}, to mention just a few references.
+Recently, in \cite{DavDEMM}, the authors developed the appropriate elliptic theory on a $1$-sided NTA domain $\Omega$ with an Ahlfors regular boundary of dimension $d>n-2$, that is, on a set that is quantitatively open and connected, whose boundary has quantitative dimension $d$.
+In this setting, it is shown that, for any positive constant parameter $a>0$, one can define a Robin harmonic measure $\{\omega_{R, L}^x\}_{x\in\Omega}$, which is used to represent solutions of \eqref{eqn:Robin}.
+This framework is analogous to the well-known construction of the Dirichlet harmonic measure $\omega_{D, L}$, first introduced in \cite{RiR16}.
+Contrary to the classical situation, though, the authors of \cite{DavDEMM} proved that $\omega_{R, L}$ is quantitatively mutually absolutely continuous with respect to the restriction to $\partial\Omega$ of the $d$-dimensional Hausdorff measure $\mathcal{H}^d$, for any $\Omega$ as above, and any $A$ uniformly elliptic.
+This is quite surprising when compared with the behavior of $\omega_{D, L}$.
+Indeed, in the Dirichlet case, the dimension and structure of the harmonic measure are closely linked to the regularity of the domain and to the regularity of the coefficients of the elliptic operator $L=-\Div(A\nabla)$.
+For instance, in \cite{AzzHMMT20}, it is shown that, in a one-sided NTA domain $\Omega\subset\R^n$ with $(n-1)$-Ahlfors regular boundary, the Dirichlet harmonic measure $\omega_{D,-\Delta}$ is quantitatively mutually absolutely continuous with respect to $\mathcal{H}^{n-1}$ if and only if the boundary of $\Omega$ is uniformly rectifiable, i.e., if it contains big pieces of Lipschitz images of $\R^{n-1}$.
+On the other hand, there are examples of elliptic operators $L$ for which $\mathcal{H}^{n-1}$ and $\omega_{D, L}$ are mutually singular even on a ball (see \cite{ModM80} and \cite{CafFK81}).